 Today there are no openable windows in large new buildings.
 The largest skyscrapers even have to use their air conditioners in the winter because they have so little surface area relative to their volume which contains numerous heat sources including humans and computers.
 Even when it is 5 degrees outside, when the sun comes through an expansive solid glass wall, the sunny side of the building still needs cooling.
 Rebecca Rosen:

 Before air conditioning, in a bygone and surely less comfortable era, people employed all sorts of strategies for keeping cool in the heat.
 Houses were designed with airflow in mind — more windows, higher ceilings.
 A style once prevalent in the American south, the dogtrot house, was really two smaller cabins — one for cooking and the other for living — connected under one roof with an open-air corridor between them.
 In addition, many homes had porches where families could spend a hot day, and also sleeping porches with beds where they could ride out a hot night.
 Many home designs took passive solar design principles into account….

 Besides housing design, people had other tricks: taking naps during the heat of the day, carrying hand-held fans around, and, of course, swimming.
 My grandmother told me she used to pay a bus fare and sit on the open, upper deck for hours, riding all around the city.

 The southern US has been the poorest region for all of American history, but it has been growing faster and catching up.
 Undoubtedly one reason it was poorer was that it was too hot for most of history and one reason for its catch-up growth is air-conditioning.
 Ed Glaeser found that the two main factors that are correlated with regional population growth in the US after 1960 are warmth in winter and the prevalence of college educated workers.
-The air conditioner is the main reason why the south has been the fastest growing region of the US once it became widespread.
+Once the air conditioner became widespread, the South became the fastest growing region of the US .